whisthq/whist/client-applications/desktop/README.md

 3- Increment the version number in `desktop/app/package.json` by `0.0.1`, unless it is a major release, in which case increment by `0.1.0` (e.g.: 1.4.6 becomes 1.5.0).

-4- Then, run `./publish.sh` (MacOS/Linux) or `publish.bat` (Windows - x86_64 Visual Studio Developer Command Prompt) to publish for the respective OS.
+4- Then, run `./publish.sh` (MacOS/Linux) or `publish.bat` (Windows - in an x86_64 Visual Studio Developer Command Prompt) to publish for the respective OS.
 This will fetch the latest Fractal Protocol, set proper file permissions, set the executable icon, upgrade yarn and run `yarn package-ci` to publish to the S3 bucket.

 5- Lastly, git commit and git push to this repository so that the most current production version number is kept track of, even if you only updated the version number.